fivosts/Phods-algorithm-optimization/README.md

-#Phods-algorithm-optimization
+# Phods-algorithm-optimization

-This is a repository regarding function time calculation and optimisation of phods algorithm,which is used in picture motion estimation.
+This is a repository regarding function time calculation and optimisation of phods algorithm,which is used in picture motion estimation of 144x176 images.

 The code for this repository was created for academic course "Design of Embedded Systems!"